joneivind/Self-Driving-Truck/README.md

 - Supervised Deep Learning steering controller with OpenCV
 - Lane Detector with steering controller (PID) and OpenCV

 The system is based on Ubuntu 16.04 with ROS Kinetic running on a Nvidia Jetson TX2.
 The truck itself is controlled by a Teensy 3.2 microcontroller.
-Other important components are the RPlidar A8M8 lidar and the Logitech C922 webcam.
+Other components used are the RPlidar A8M8 lidar and the Logitech C922 webcam.

 #### Start-up
 To start the autonomous system, type: